 The Academic and Administrative Affairs Committee shall meet with the Vice Chancellor for Academic Affairs and Provost at least once a semester to update them on the activities of the committee as well as express any feedback the committee may have pertaining to the Division of Academic Affairs.
 Clause D. The Committee on Academic and Administrative Affairs shall be responsible for any potential official interactions with UIS Administration.
 The Committee will conduct discussion and make recommendations on behalf of the student body in affairs of parking, building maintenance, construction, and any other necessary units to ensure the efficient and effective daily operations of the University of Illinois Springfield.

 Section 9.
 Campus Safety Committee

 Clause A. The Campus Safety Committee shall be responsible for serving as a conduit for proposals and ideas relating to the safety of the students, faculty, and staff on campus.

 Clause B. Membership to this Committee shall be open to members of the undergraduate and graduate student body, as well as faculty and staff of the University.

-Article IV: Selection of SAC and SOFA Chairs

-Section 1.
-Selection of SAC Chair
+Article IV: Appointments Section 1.

 Clause A.

-The Secretary shall compose a list of candidates for the position of Student Activities Committee Chair.
+The SGA President will notify the student body that the SGA is seeking applications for a position.

 Clause B.

-Also included on the list shall be the person selected by the members of SAC to be the Chair.

-Clause C.

-The Secretary shall then forward this list to the Internal Vice-President, who will then make a recommendation from the candidates to the SGA at-large.

-Clause D.

-The Chair of SAC is subject to removal by majority vote of the SGA at-large.
+All applications must include a current resume and a cover letter.
+Applications that do not include a resume and cover letter will not be considered.

 Section 2.
-Selection of SOFA Chair

 Clause A.

-The Treasurer shall compose a list of candidates for the position of Student Organization Funding Association Chair.
+Two (2) weeks after the notification to the student body, the President will consider the applications and nominate a candidate to SGA at large.

+Subclause 1 the nomination must include the candidate’s resume and cover letter and a justification for their appointment.

+Subclause 2 the nominated candidate must attend the SGA large meeting for their confirmation.

+Section 3.

+Clause A.

+Should the SGA at large find it necessary, applicants may be called in to take questions from the members of the SGA at large.

+Subclause 1.
+Deliberations will take place in closed session, but candidates and audience members must be afforded an opportunity to speak with all due process.

+Section 4.

-Clause B.
+Clause A.

-Also included on the list shall be the person selected by the members of SOFA to be the Chair.
+The SGA at large will not consider the candidate race, gender, religion, sexual orientation, or political ideology during deliberations.

+Section 5.

-Clause C.
+Clause A.

-The Treasurer shall then forward this list to the Internal Vice-President, who will then make a recommendation from the candidates to the SGA at-large.
+Once the nomination has been considered, the SGA at large will vote for the confirmation of the candidate requiring a simple majority.

+Section 6.

-Clause D.
+Clause A.

-The SOFA Chair is subject to removal by a majority vote of the SGA at-large.
+If a simple majority cannot be reached, then a new nomination may be submitted.

 Article V: Appeals From the Student Organization Funding Association

 Section 1.